abarbu/gym-haskell/README.md

 just right for any other setup.
 To run, just clone the repo and do `stack build`.
 Nix is enabled by default in the `stack.yaml` file.

+box2d and ROMs are automatically installed for all Atari environments.
+We don't yet install mujoco for you.

 ```haskell
 import Simulator.Gym as G
 import qualified Data.Vector.Storable as VS